Invasive-Species-Pull-Central Kootenay Invasive Species Society

 DESCRIPTION: Snk’mip Marsh is an incredibly precious wetland in a biodiverse nature sanctuary that contributes to the ecological integrity of the last un-dammed river system of the Columbia Basin.
 The multi-year restoration of the sanctuary has been a huge success to date, but ongoing stewardship and some additional enhancements are needed.
 On a planet where wetlands are disappearing at an alarming rate, it’s vital that we raise this ecosystem to its full potential for the large number of species, including species at risk, that so desperately need this rare type of habitat.

-OBJECTIVE: This project has the following objectives:
+OBJECTIVE: This project had the following objectives:

 1. Delineate zones within the sanctuary for priority invasive plant control and restoration and implement manual removal and effectiveness monitoring via mapping.